Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 of Cluster Interrupt Distribution Unit (CIDU).

-This demo requests the SMP cores share the same RAM and ROM, for example, in current evalsoc/demosoc system, ilm/dlm are private resource for cpu, only the DDR memory are shared resource for all the cpu.
+This demo requests the SMP cores share the same RAM and ROM, for example, in current evalsoc/demosoc system, ilm/dlm are private resource for cpu, only the DDR/SRAM memory are shared resource for all the cpu.

 .. note::